 When will the traffic lights be installed?

-The majority of preparatory works, including modification of Court Street, have been completed.
+Most of the preparatory works, including the modification of Court Street, have now been completed by City of Newcastle.

 Have any other options been considered to address the accident history at the intersections?